 Note that some plants have alternate and often similar names, which can cause confusion.
-While hyacinths are poisonous, muscari– which some people call grape hyacinth — are edible.
-(I know, right?)
+While hyacinths are poisonous, muscari– which some people call grape hyacinth — are among the flowers you can eat.

-Always look up whatever you’re thinking about eating, and pay close attention to the botanical name to make sure you have an edible flower rather than a toxic one.
+Always look up any flower you’re thinking about eating, and pay close attention to the botanical name to make sure you have an edible flower rather than a toxic one.

-And while in some cases other parts of the plant are safe to eat, there are also many that have edible flowers but toxic leaves, berries, roots, or seeds.
-Please do your homework before deciding to consume a new plant.
-(More on that below.)
+And while in some cases other parts of the plant are also edible, many plants have flowers you can eat but toxic leaves, berries, roots, or seeds.
+Please do your homework before deciding to consume a new plant!

 In most cases, only the petals of edible flowers are used.

 When trying an edible flower (or any plant, actually) for the first time, start with a little nibble to make sure you don’t have an adverse reaction.
 I got an unpleasant tingling in my mouth when I tried a small bite of the daylilies growing in my yard, so I leave them alone.
 Daylily tubers, however, are among the many perennial vegetables to consider harvesting from your edible landscape.

 Also be aware that if you have allergies to certain plants, some of their cousins may flare up your symptoms.
 People with ragweed allergies, for instance, should steer clear of daisies and chamomile, which are in the same family.